GabrielleEspejo/test-cases/README.md

 # Testing Practice

-This repository contains test cases created as part of my learning journey in QA and software testing.
+This repository contains test cases created as part of my learning journey in software testing.

 ## 📌 About
 I’m transitioning into tech with a focus on testing.